vkbo/novelWriter/docs/source/project_export.rst

-If you need to exclude specific documents from your exports, like draft documents or documents you want to take out of your manuscript, but don't want to delete, you can un-check the :guilabel:`Include when building project` option for each document in the project tree.
+If you need to exclude specific documents from your exports, like draft documents or documents you want to take out of your manuscript, but don't want to delete, you can un-check the :guilabel:`Include when building project` option for each such document in the project tree.
 An included document has a checkmark after in the third column of the project tree.
 The :guilabel:`Build Novel Project` tool has a switch to ignore this flag if you need to collectively override these settings.

 .. _a_export_print: